Mechatronics Laboratory

 Mechatronic Circuit

 Mechatronics combines mechanical engineering and electronic control using a systems perspective for the design of products and processes.
 With the advent of inexpensive microprocessors, the benefits of a mechatronics design philosophy span application areas such as product design, manufacturing, robotics, instrumentation, and process and device control.
-The Mechatronics Laboratory includes 430 square feet of designated space for both hands-on learning and research purposes with an emphasis on design and application of mechatronics and control systems theory.
-The Mechatronics Laboratory is used in the Systems Engineering (ESC161), Feedback Control Systems (ME151), Mechatronics (ME153), and Autonomous Mobile Robots (ME412) courses to supplement technical concepts with practical applications.
+The Mechatronics Laboratory includes 960 square feet of designated space for both hands-on learning and research purposes with an emphasis on design and application of mechatronics and control systems theory.
+The Mechatronics Laboratory is used in the Process Control Laboratory Course (ME352), Mechatronics (ME353), Autonomous Mobile Robots (ME412), and Experimentation (ME360) courses to supplement technical concepts with practical applications.

-To experiment with problems and applications associated with industrial process control, students in ME151 and student researchers utilize process control (PROCON) test rigs, which include: (1) a liquid level-flow process rig, (2) a heat exchanger and radiator/fan temperature control rig, and (3) a pressure control rig consisting of a pipeline on which a pneumatic control valve, orifice block, flow meter and pressure tappings are mounted.
-All PROCON test rigs utilize ABB industrial controllers that interface with three computer workstations.
+To experiment with problems and applications associated with industrial process control, students in the Process Control Laboratory (ME352) utilize process control (PROCON) test rigs, which include: (1) two liquid level-flow process rigs, (2) two heat exchanger and radiator/fan temperature control rigs, and (3) a pressure control rig consisting of a pipeline on which a pneumatic control valve, orifice block, flow meter and pressure tappings are mounted.
+All PROCON test rigs utilize ABB industrial controllers that interface with computer workstations.
 These experimental workstations mirror the types of systems engineers encounter in industry, such as heating, ventilation, and air-conditioning; petrochemical; and pharmaceutical plants.
+As part of a NSF award titled “Building Sustainability into Control Systems Courses” (Grant No. DUE #1044830; $107,884), these PROCON test rigs were upgraded with new modern controllers, configurable laboratory software interface and a redesigned laboratory manual.
+These PROCON experiments are supplemented with building mechanical room tours and online learning materials to expose mechanical engineering students to real-world applications related to building control systems.
+Student researchers also have read-only access to the Building Management System for building control and energy efficiency research projects.

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.